If you are planning on living in Ecuador you are going to need a place to live.

 Here is what we have done to find rentals: When we rented for the first time here, we used an Ecuadorian friend, whom we had met on our initial visit to Ecuador, to help us scout out potential rentals.

-We called him a couple of weeks before our move from the U.S. to Cuenca and he got to work to work looking for houses for rent in the area.
+We called him a couple of weeks before our move from the U.S. to Cuenca and he got to work looking for houses for rent in the area.

 On our arrival in Cuenca, he picked us up at the airport in and immediately took us to check out rental houses that he had found.
 We dealt directly with the owners and rented a brand new 4 bedroom 2 ½ bath house the very first day for $260.00 a month.